- Anatomical terminology

-The gingiva, also known as the gums (Latin: gingiva), is a dense and thick mucosa covering alveolar arches of the maxilla and mandible and it is a part of the digestive system.
-The gingiva surrounds the teeth, and participates in forming the oral cavity.
-The gingiva is a mucous membrane which is very tightly bonded with the periosteum of the alveolar arches and necks of the teeth.
+The gingiva, also known as the gums (Latin: gingiva), is a dense and thick mucosa covering the alveolar arches of the maxillae and mandible.
+It is a part of the digestive system.
+The gingiva surrounds the teeth and participates in the formation of the oral cavity.
+It is a mucous membrane that is very tightly bonded to the periosteum of the alveolar arches and necks of the teeth.
 The primary function of the gingiva is the protection of underlying tissue and teeth.

-Gingiva starts at the base of the alveolar arches and ends at the level of the necks of teeth.
-Gums divide into two parts depending on the side that covers alveolar arches.
-The buccal or the lip aspect is the side that faces the cheeks and lips, but the lingual or oral aspect is the side that faces the tongue and oral cavity proper.
+The gingiva begins at the bases of the alveolar arches and ends at the level of the necks of the teeth.
+The gums can be subdivided into two portions depending on the side of the alveolar arches it covers.
+The buccal or lip part is the side that faces the cheeks and lips, but the lingual or oral portion is the side that faces the tongue and oral cavity proper.

-Together with the dental alveoli of the bony alveolar arches (also called the alveolar bone), periodontal ligament, and the cement of the teeth, the gingiva forms a part of the periodontium.
+Together with the dental alveoli of the alveolar arches, periodontal ligament and the cement of the teeth, the gingiva forms a part of the periodontium.
 The periodontium is the dense connective tissue between the roots of the teeth and the dental alveoli.
 The gingiva can be classified into three anatomical parts or types - marginal, attached and interdental gingiva.

-The marginal gingiva, also called the unattached or free gingiva, is the end parts of the gums that connect with the teeth and surround the necks of the teeth as collars or horseshoe-like endings.
+The marginal gingiva, also called the unattached or free gingiva, is the terminal part of the gums that connects with the teeth and surrounds the necks of the teeth as collars or horseshoe-like endings.
 This anatomical type is moveable.
-The point where the gingiva and tooth meets is the gingival sulcus, a space between the margin of the unattached gingiva and the tooth.
-The marginal gingiva's width usually varies between one to two millimeters (0.039 to 0.079 inches).
-The free gingival groove is a part of the marginal gingiva - a linear depression in the unattached gingiva connecting it with the attached gingiva.
-It is the border between both types.
+The site where the marginal gingiva and tooth meets is called the gingival sulcus.
+It is defined as a space between the margin of the unattached gingiva and the tooth.

 Arterial blood supply